Healthy Spinach Artichoke Stuffed Mushrooms

 Make ahead instructions

-This stuffed mushrooms recipe is a great one to make ahead of time.
+This simple stuffed mushrooms recipe is a great one to make ahead of time.
 Prepare the filling, stuff the mushrooms and store them in the refrigerator for up to two days.

 Alternatively, the filling can be prepared and stored in the fridge for up to 2 days, and the mushrooms can be cleaned and prepared just before serving.